haandol/bee-bot/README.md

 We call each function that you plugged-in to the Honey, the app.

-Built-in and example apps are in the `apps` directory.
+Built-in and example apps are in the `libs/functions/slack/apps` directory.

 ## App and Command